syscoin/pali-mobile/README.md

 4. Over-the-Air Deployment.

-If you want to use over-the-air deployment, make sure to insert the API keys for both Android and iOS platforms (appcenter.ms).
+If you want to use over-the-air deployment, make sure to insert the API keys for Android (You can get them on appcenter.ms).
+ps: We are missing the over-the-air implementation on IOS for now.
+Hope that they fix some library problems so we can add in the future.

 For debug version:
 `yarn start:android`